laravel-enso/enso/README.md

 By default, the Mailtrap [token variable](https://documentation.mailgun.com/en/latest/user_manual.html#tracking-unsubscribes) is used for the unsubscribe link.
 You may customize the footer partial to use the desired token.

+### Separate front-end state support
+When developing an application on top of Enso, it makes sense to keep your app state data separate from the core Enso state.
+In order to achieve this, you need to customize just 2 files, one for each layer.

+#### Back-End
+- you need a `StateBuilder` implementation class, that should be given as a value for the `enso.config.stateBuilder` configuration parameter
+- by default, the `App\Classes\LocalState` is provided as blank template
+- the additional state data is returned to the front end via the same response (`/core/api`) as the core Enso state data

+#### Front-End
+As you may need to initialize or otherwise process the local state data received from the back-end, `resources/assets/js/localState.js` holds the entry point method you can customize and add logic to.

+Here you'll have access to the Vuex `context` object and your local `state` data, received from the back-end.

+### Enso Artisan commands
+When updating Enso and introducing possibly breaking changes, we might make available various Artisan commands, meant to make the update easier.
+You can see the list of currently available commands by running `php artisan enso` and remember to always consult the changelog.

 ### Thanks